hbowie/twodue/docs/index.md

 See the License for the specific language governing permissions and limitations under the License.

 Two Due also incorporates or adapts the following open source software libraries.

-* BrowserLauncher2 &#8212; Copyright 2004 - 2007 Markus Gebhard, Jeff Chapman, used under the terms of the [GNU General Public License][gnu].

 * JExcelAPI &#8212; Copyright 2002 Andrew Khan, used under the terms of the [GNU General Public License][gnu].